KittenpawFromsoftfur/RaspberryServer/readme.md

 nano /etc/dhcpcd.conf
 ```

-Add the following lines, replace the "static routers" IP with the IP of your router.
+Add the following lines, replace the "static routers" IP with the default gateway of your router.
-You can find out your router's IP via windows CMD "ipconfig /all" and look for the entry "Default Gateway".
+You can find out your router's default gateway via windows CMD "ipconfig /all" and look for the entry "Default Gateway" or via the linux command "ip route".
-Keep in mind that with the subnet mask 24 (255.255.255.0), the IP of the raspberry has to match the IP of the router up to the mask.
+Keep in mind that with the subnet mask 24 (255.255.255.0), the IP of the raspberry has to match the default gateway of the router up to the mask.
 E.g. "192.168.178.x".
 ```
 interface eth0
 static ip_address=192.168.178.10/24